 Current publication count for each affiliation.

 Current cited by count for each core record.
-Going forward, do we need to worry about cited by counts for ‘dummy’ records?

 In addition to the statistical measurements, the loading system must also maintain the list of citing identifiers for each core record.
 This information must be kept synchronized and updated into each core record.
-The PoC does not need to calculated patent citations or.

 The designed system must make any document changes and associated statistical counts visible within the Scopus product no more than 24 hours after receipt by the XOCS Fabrication system.
 In other words, it’s acceptable to ‘flip’ the index once per day.

 Test updates during the PoC using repeat chunks of documents from the original load.
-The PoC team has been monitoring production update volumes over a 3-month window to determine the usual daily update load for each content type.
+The PoC team has been monitoring production update volumes over a 3-month window to determine the typical daily update load for each content type.
 There will be a set of document identifiers provided that will be used to update each content type during testing.
-The update volumes are:
+Since we don’t want to change our ‘static’ search index, we will treat all changes to the search index as updates (replacing the content with the same content).
+We will not add (or delete) content when applying updates.
+The daily update volumes are:

-core records (adds 40,000, updates 300,000, deletes 40,000)
+core records (400,000)

-author records (adds 40,000, updates 300,000, deletes 30,000)
+author records (400,000)

-affiliation records (adds 10,000, updates 80,000, deletes 32,000)
+affiliation records (250,000)

-Ensure that at least a 100% and 300% average update volume for each content type can be fully processed within the 24 hour indexing window
+Ensure that at least a 100% and 300% average update volume for each content type can be fully processed within the 24 hour indexing window.
+Signed URLS for the ‘keys’ to the assets (core, author, affiliation) stored in the S3 buckets that should be used for updates are provided in the appendix.

 For author records, the system must accommodate a once-per week update of 2 million additional records (that must also be processed within the 24 hour indexing window).
 This is to accommodate the weekly merge of affiliation changes into the author records.
+A signed URL for the ‘keys’ to the author assets stored in the S3 bucket that should be used for updates are provided in the appendix.

 Test impacts during the PoC for the publication count and cited by count changes.
-The PoC team has been monitoring production update volumes over a 2 month window to determine the usual daily impact for each count.
+The PoC team has been monitoring production update volumes over a 3-month window to determine the usual daily impact for each count.